gdshadow01/mbsync-dockerized/README.md

 The mbsync config file and the mail folder are exposed as bind mounts.
 Up to 9 mail accounts can be auto-generated.

-See comments in docker-compose.example for more information.
+See comments in docker-compose.yml for more information.

 ## Usage:
 - `git clone https://github.com/gdshadow01/mbsync-dockerized.git && cd mbsync-dockerized`